jeremiah-c-leary/vhdl-style-guide/docs/constant_rules.rst

 constant_004
 ############

-This rule checks the constant name is lower case.
+This rule checks the constant identifier has proper case.

+Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**